philipploeschl/synoptic-map-pipeline/readme.md

           noiseLevel = noiseLevel * MIN(1 / cosrho, maxNoiseAdj);
   - noiseLevel seems to be an obsolete quantity that isn't used in the code anymore

+- Adaptive Weight Function
+  - code relies on images taken from the ecliptic
+  - latitude specific weight function control needs to consider out of ecliptic observations
+  - understand awf_lim and describe it properly
+  - force uneven number for awf_nimg

 ## Data selection
 - switch to official github kernel
+- provide some form of meta data that tracks the data used for each longitude
+- data selection through file list that is provided wiht a start and end date and possibly respects exceptions

 ## Gherardo talking points
-- report that things should work now
-- old and new 4_hmiphisynoptic.py scripts are confirmed to be identical
+- old and new 3_hmiphisynoptic.py scripts are confirmed to be identical
-- move to python based function calls in synop_pipeline.py for new session handling
+- plan to move to python based function calls in synop_pipeline.py for new session handling
-- current limitations with awf_lim parameter
+- current limitations with awf_lim parameter - don't use for now (leave it False)
 - identify los parameter for hmiphisynoptic.py
   - this seems to be tied to a discontinuied DRMS keyword FDRADIAL and only affects the noise thresholds of the synoptic map data selection if (radialFound) noiseLevel = noiseLevel * MIN(1 / cosrho, maxNoiseAdj);
   - noiseLevel seems to be an obsolete quantity that isn't used in the code anymore
+- carrot = 2258 currently hardcoded in 2_phi_drms_interface.py
+  - this will be fixed once the automatic data_selection is operational
+- direct fmdb access implemented
+- separate nparallel parameters for phi and hmi since it doesn't make sense to split both 1500 (hmi) and 50 (phi) files into the same amount of processes

 ## Notes on DRMS discussion with Zhi-Chao